OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 #### Static Analysis

-Check the app source code for usage of predefined and/or custom logging statements by using the following keywords:
+Use the following keywords to check the app's source code for predefined and custom logging statements:

 - For predefined and built-in functions:
   - NSLog